MattCrocker77/Image-Recognition-Experiment/README.md

 to reference the appropriate model.

 ## Running
 The model should run directly from Xcode.
-You will be presented with a window like the one below
+You will be presented with a window like the one below:

 ![empty window](./docs/Empty.png)